 Don't procrastinate, let's do it!

 Do you still have doubts about taking up New Year's resolutions?
-Don't hesitate, it's really worth taking the risk.
+Don't hesitate.
+It's really worth taking the risk.
 Choose a challenging (but possible) resolution, find motivation, calculate the benefits, give your best and try!

 And if it fails, remember, it's not the end of the world.
-Draw conclusions and try again next day! 😀
+Draw conclusions and try again the next day! 😀